bruvellu/terebratalia-wnts/wnt.md

 In contrast, *fz9/10* expression only increases during gastrulation, remaining relatively constant in subsequent stages.
 Changes in Frizzled expression occur in gradual but consistent waves of up or down regulation and, despite being less variable than that of Wnt genes, each Frizzled shows a unique expression profile during development.

-## Frizzled domains occupy broad but distinct regions of the body
+## Frizzled domains occupy broad but distinct body regions

 We carried out *in situ* hybridizations for all Frizzled genes of *T. transversa* to reveal their domains of expression during axial elongation (@fig:fzdantag).